 Processing Emotions and Memorising Coursework through Memory Drawing

 Ways in which drawings facilitate memory function are presented in the lecture.
-Examples are taken which are derived from a qualitative case study which shows the way in which memory drawings can be applied simultaneously in both therapy and education.
-A quantitative study is discussed which revealed that children generally recalled drawn images five times better than written words, nine weeks after originally participating in the study.
+Examples are taken which are derived from a qualitative case study which shows the way in which memory drawings can be applied simultaneously for both therapy and coursework learning.
+A quantitative study is discussed which revealed that children generally recall drawn images five times better than written words, nine weeks after originally participating in the study.
 Lecture participants are invited to partake in a simple drawing- and writing exercise which provides insight into various memorization aids and how they work.
 Moreover, the exercise offers a window into how the research was carried out and how drawing improves memory retention.